AustinHackers/austinhackers.github.io/README.md

   * You cannot GPG-sign your changes.
 Boo.
   * You don't get the full set of git commands for branch and commit management.
 You won't miss them, though.
   * If your commit message is malformed, you won't notice.
 You have to count characters with your eyeballs.

+Syncing to Upstream (using the github.com website):
+  * From your forked repo in github.com, click the green button with the two white arrows that represents the compare & review function, right next to the drop down for your current branch
+  * If you are behind it should show something like, "There isn't anything to compare, try switching the base for your comparison".
+Click that link.
+  * You should now see all the changes in the upstream master that you must sync
+  * Hit the "Click to create a pull request for this comparison" link if that looks good to you.
+  * Towards the top of the page click the "Create pull request from these changes" link
+  * Fill out any commit information you want (this will be logged in YOUR forked repo)
+  * Click the green Send pull request button.

 ----